Why Every Company Needs a Fraud Risk Operations Group (FROG)

 The structure of a FROG will look different at every company, but the fundamentals are consistent.
 The group should have executive sponsorship to ensure fraud prevention is a priority across the business.
 The core team typically includes operations leaders, compliance or risk experts, product managers, and customer support.
 Each brings a unique view into how fraud shows up in daily workflows.

-Tools That Set a FROG Up for Success
+Tools that set a FROG up for success

 Even the best team needs the right infrastructure.
 Identity verification and fraud detection technologies anchor the work, giving the group reliable signals instead of guesswork.
 Products like Proof's Verify, Identify, and Defend are designed for exactly this purpose, weaving customer truth into every transaction.